play14team/play14-api/src/plugins/map-field/README.md

 ```

-## Add a json field and enable the module
+## Enable the plugin on a JSON field in your content-type

-In order for the map to replace the JSON field in the Admin Panel, you need to enable the plugin on that JSON field in your content-type definition.
+In order for the map to replace the default JSON field editor in the Admin Panel, you need to enable the plugin on that JSON field in your content-type definition.

-This can be done manually by editing the content-type file and adding a `pluginOptions` section.
+This can be done by manually editing the content-type file and adding a `pluginOptions` section.

 Let's imagine that you have a content-type collection called `dummy` with a JSON field called `location`.